08 Nov Optical Amplifiers: Enhancing Long-Distance Communication in Fiber Networks

 Optical amplifiers operate by transferring energy from a pump laser to the optical signal, boosting its power as it passes through a gain medium.
 The specific gain medium used depends on the amplifier type and determines the wavelength range and performance characteristics.

-The goal is simple: amplify the light signal without distorting its information.
-This efficiency makes optical amplifiers ideal for high-capacity, low-latency networks.
+The goal is simple: amplify the light signal without distorting the information it carries.
+This efficiency makes optical amplifiers ideal for high-capacity, low-latency fiber networks.

 Types of Optical Amplifiers